The spatial evolution of economic activities and the emergence of cities: Micro-foundation of workers' movements

 In this section, we illustrate the micro-foundations of workers' movement driven by spatial differential utilities and show how this can be derived as a Nash equilibrium.
-Assume that at time $t = 0$ the number of workers is $N$ and that the \textit{aggregate stock of labour} in the economy is equal to one, i.e. each worker has an endowment of labour of $1/N$.
-Denote the spatial location of worker $i$ at each time $t$ by $X^{i,N}_{t}$, and the location of all other workers (including himself) $\mathbf{X}^{N}_{t} = \left(X^{1,N}_{t},X^{2,N}_{t},\dots,X^{N,N}_{t}\right)$.
 For the sake of simplicity, assume that the space dimension is one, i.e. $X^{i,N}_{t}\in \RR$; all the arguments made in the section can be repeated in the same manner, but with a more cumbersome notation, in any dimension $d > 1$.

 Assume that there is a utility function, common to all workers, defined as: